sonbyj01/ece465-cloud-computing/src/proj2/README.md

 ```

 ##### Node Configuration Files (*.node)
-Each line will contain the address of one slave.
+Each line will contain the address of one worker.
 This file will be fed to the
-master.
-(Each slave will also be fed the master's IP address.)
+server.
 ```text
 10.0.0.53:5000
 10.0.0.54:5000